 Congress defends Rahul Mamkootathil amid opposition demand for resignation

-The Congress party on Saturday strongly backed first-time MLA Rahul Mamkootathil, rejecting demands from the CPI(M) and BJP for his resignation from...
+Thiruvananthapuram: The Congress party on Saturday strongly backed first-time MLA Rahul Mamkootathil, rejecting demands from the CPI(M) and BJP for...

 Protests were held by workers of both the CPI(M) and BJP in different parts of Kerala, calling for Mamkootathil to step down.